 Hoarding is defined as a mental health disorder, according to the world-renowned Mayo Clinic.
-Hoarding is exemplified by a persistent difficulty in discarding or parting with possessions.
+Hoarding is exemplified by persistent difficulty in discarding or parting with possessions.
 A hoarder has some powerful perceived need to maintain possession of these items.
 Indeed, a hoarder experiences profound distress when thinking about parting with possessions.
 Ultimately, excessive accumulation of items occurs, regardless of whether or not the hoarded items have any value whatsoever.

 Overview of Hoarding Statistics